tiagopita/veganbase/site/content/team/_index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: ''
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      We believe that the future of the world is vegan.
+We want to make it happen as soon as possible.
-  - author: Philipp Trommler
+  - author: 'Bruno Saki '
-    quote: >-
+    quote: ''
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
-full_image: /img/products-full-width.jpg
+full_image: /img/logo2.png
 pricing:
   heading: ''
   description: ''